MicrocontrollerApplications/Lab4_Interrupts/README.md

 Last time in the laboratory we deepened our knowledge about timers and the possibility to passively evaluate them.
 Therefore, we configured Timer0, Timer1, and CCP1 to set flags after time x.
 Using only a timer has the disadvantage that we cannot easily achieve precise timings.
 Thus, we used the Capture Compare Module.
-Using the CCP increased the accuracy of the timing, but due to the cyclic execution of the main code we stil had some very minor delays in our evaluation.
+Using the CCP1 increased the accuracy of the timing, but due to the cyclic execution of the main code we stil had some very minor delays in our evaluation.
 Today, we will deepen our understanding of interrupts and how to use them to overcome those known limitations.